Duct Tape Dreams

 Still—we rise.

-To know our story is to know survival with style,
+To know our story is to know ALL of us.

 Love you mucho, Mic